chaenii989/Data-Related-Job-Market/README.md

 - Q: In Michigan, what are the top five *companies* in Michigan with the most data-related job postings currently?
   -  *See bar chart in the .ipynb.*
+  -  The job counts from these top five companies account for 21% of the overall data-related jobs in Michigan.
   1. Synergy Solutions (6 jobs)
   2. General Motors (3)
   3. Coupa (2)